Wednesday, November 6, 2024

 The Pavarotti wannabe entertained us and many others on the piazza.

 One minute away was the Piazza Pretoria Fontana, a spectacular landmark occupying almost the entire Piazza Pretoria in the heart of the city's historic center.
-The fountain was built in the 16th century with the basin decorated with dozens of statues of mudes which many Palermitans objected to.
+The fountain was built in the 16th century with the basin decorated with dozens of statues of nudes which many Palermitans objected to.
 It garnered its nickname, the Fountain of Shame after people speculated the fountain's waters were infected with syphilis!

 Just around the corner was Quattro Conti or Four Corners, the very decorated intersection of two main thoroughfares.
 Four, rather beleaguered Spanish palaces met at concave corners, each with a fountain and representation of a Spanish ruler, a season, and a patron saint.
 I grew dizzy while turning around in a circle and looking at each figure AND standing in the middle of the intersection, Luckily, traffic was slow then!
 I took so many photos that I'm having difficulty remembering which statues go with each corner and if any are duplicates!